Keyruu/oblivion/content/MacOS/Window Management.md

 ---
 title: The best Tiling Window Manager on MacOS? - Aerospace
 draft: false
-description: After a lot of testing and using yabai, Amethyst and Aerospace, I can tell you that in my opinion Aerospace is the best one.
+description: After a lot of testing and using yabai, Amethyst and Aerospace.
 It feels like I'm not missing out compared to Linux.
 tags:
   - productivity
   - window-management